TV5 Network coverage of the PBA: AKTV (2011–2013)

-2013-2014
+Move to TV5 (2013–2014)

 After TV5 decided not to renew their blocktime agreement with IBC upon its expiration by May 2013 due to high blocktime costs and poor ratings, the broadcast coverage of the 2013 PBA Commissioner's Cup Finals was temporarily transferred to TV5 with simulcasts with AksyonTV, an all-Filipino news and public affairs channel of TV5.

 Sports5 proposed to move the coverage of the PBA games to their sister channel AksyonTV starting with the 2013 PBA Governors' Cup.
 The league however rejected this move since the contract between them and Sports5 states the league should be aired on a VHF channel.
 Sports5 then offered to air the second game of a doubleheader playdate on their main TV network TV5, one hour after the first game finishes, with the first game to be aired on a delayed basis after the second game (similar on what Vintage Sports did to the coverage of the PBA Games from 1982 to 1986).
 However, both games will be aired live on AksyonTV.
 This proposal was denied by the PBA Board of Governors since this violates the terms of their contract with Sports5.

 The broadcast of the games returned to IBC for the duration of the 2013 PBA Governors' Cup (up to the semifinal round) as a compromise after the PBA disagreed to Sports5's request to permanently transfer the coverage to TV5 and/or Aksyon TV.
 The finals series for Governors' Cup were aired live on TV5.

 In November 2013, Sports5 and Fox Sports Asia have entered in an agreement to air the Wednesday PBA games for the 2013–14 season live on the cable channel.
 It will have its own English speaking broadcast panel to properly cater the cable channel's audience.

 For the 2013-14 Philippine Cup eliminations, the games were aired on the following schedule:

 The schedule for the 2014 PBA Commissioner's Cup has been slightly altered starting March 17, 2014, having the Saturday doubleheader games being aired live on TV5, with a lone game scheduled during Mondays and Wednesdays, to maximize TV5's weekday schedule.
 As a result, the simulcast at AksyonTV was discontinued.
 The weekday live airing of the games was returned on starting March 26 after several PBA fans reacted negatively about the delayed airing of the first game.
 The following schedule was also applied for the 2014 PBA Governors' Cup.